 Placid and Maurus are saints you might not have heard of, but if you have ever been to a Benedictine monastery and seen two lakes on the property then you have seen one of the results of their lives - one of the lakes is properly named for Placid the other for Maurus.
-The story goes that Maurus, who one of Benedict's original followers, pulled Placid, who had gone down to draw water, from drowning because Benedict sent him out after having a vision while speaking to him.
+The story goes that Maurus, who one of Benedict's original followers, kept Placid, who had gone down to draw water, from drowning.
+Not very remarkable perhaps but he did so because Benedict sent him out after his brother, having had a vision of it while speaking to him.
 The remarkable part of the story is that in his haste to reach Placid, without realizing it, Maurus had run out upon the water, like Jesus rescuing Peter.

 This day is shared with Faustina, and the call to trust and peace seems to go together for me.